2025 Workshops

 Join us for Your Place, Your Pace, a selection of pre-recorded workshops designed with your convenience in mind.
 Enjoy bookmaking from the comfort and privacy of your own home.
 Each session focuses on a different bookmaking technique and can be completed in one sitting or at your own pace.
 Take one, or take them all!
 Participants receive recording links and a materials kit, and are invited to ask questions via email.
 Availability is limited—don’t miss out!

 All workshops are pre-recorded, virtual workshops.
 Participants receive recording links and materials kit.
-(An additional $25 will be billed for international shipping.)
+(Shipping included - an additional $25 will be billed for international shipping.)

 Flat-Back Case Binding